-Figure 8-2 – Architecture of the Intent driven management
+Figure 3 – Architecture of the Intent driven management

 Figure 8-2 shows more detailed functions of the Intent driven management.
 Intent driven management mainly consists of Intent recognition, Intent management, Intent verification, Intent decision, and Intent repository.
 The intent driven management can provide intent parsing capabilities for the input intent of the internal layers and external layer.
-The closed-loop control of intent driven telecom operation and management can be completed through the coordination among the five modules.
+The closed-loop control of intent driven AITOM can be completed through the coordination among the five modules.

 8.2.2 Intent recognition